 Oliver spent his teenage years snorkelling and spearfishing on the south coast of New South Wales, which instilled in him an appreciation of and respect for the ocean (and its inhabitants).
 He then moved to Melbourne to work as a chef, cooking with some of the best chefs in the country.
 Oliver works extensively with seafood, and wanted to ensure that he was making responsible choices in the kitchen.
 Somewhere between a long night spent trawling through government and conservation websites for the right info and another day behind the stoves, the idea for GFBF was born.
 Today, Oliver continues to cook while pursuing his passion for sustainability through further study.
-He is currently studying a Bachelor of Social Sciences (Environment) at RMIT, and has so far successfully twisted every assignment brief so that he can write about fish and fishing.
+Oliver completed a Bachelor of Social Sciences (Honours) at RMIT in 2016.
+His Honours year thesis explored the relationships between fishers and consumers within the direct seafood sales market in Victoria, Australia.

 Oliver’s favourite fish are the often under-utilised and under-appreciated small oily species such as mackerel, mullet and sardines… go on, give them a go!